Which city is cheaper, Casablanca or Cordoba?

 In January, Cordoba usually receives more rain than Casablanca.
 Cordoba gets 82 mm (3.2 in) of rain, while Casablanca receives 62 mm (2.5 in) of rain each month for the winter.

 The spring brings many poeple to Cordoba as well as Casablanca.
-Casablanca attracts visitors year-round for its warm weather and tropical climate.
+Many travelers come to Cordoba for the natural beauty.
+The warm climate attracts visitors to Casablanca throughout the year.

 In April, Cordoba is generally around the same temperature as Casablanca.
-Temperatures in Cordoba average around 16°C (60°F), and Casablanca stays around 16°C (60°F).
+Daily temperatures in Cordoba average around 16°C (60°F), and Casablanca fluctuates around 16°C (60°F).

 The sun comes out a lot this time of the year in Casablanca.
 People are often attracted to the plentiful sunshine in Cordoba this time of the year.
 In the spring, Cordoba often gets less sunshine than Casablanca.
 Cordoba gets 203 hours of sunny skies this time of year, while Casablanca receives 262 hours of full sun.